iQoo 9T is India's most affordable Snapdragon 8 Plus Gen 1 smartphone

 iQoo 9T: Pricing and availability

-The iQoo 9T will go on sale on Amazon (opens in new tab) on August 2 at 12 noon.
-It is available in two colours - the Alpha and Legend.
+The iQoo 9T is available in two colour options - Alpha and Legend.
 The former is just a matte black body while the latter features the signature BMW Motorsport triple-stripe vinyl.
-Here is the complete pricing list of the phone:
+It will go on sale on the company's website at 12:30 PM today.

+ICICI Bank cardholders can avail of an instant discount of Rs.
+4,000 thus bringing down the price of the base variant to Rs 45,999.
+When purchasing the smartphone through the iQoo online store (opens in new tab), the company is providing its Gamepad for free until August 10.

+The smartphone will also go on sale on Amazon (opens in new tab) on August 4 at 12 noon.
+Along with the discount offered for ICICI Bank cardholders, customers can also avail of an additional exchange discount of up to Rs 7,000 for any iQoo smartphone.
+However, other smartphone owners can still get up to a Rs 5,000 discount.

 |Variant